amandasakuma/state_rankings/README.md

-State Stuff (Fix title lol)
+#State Stuff (Fix title lol)

-A React Frontend/Ruby Backend Project
+##A React Frontend/Ruby Backend Project
-By Matt Dittes and Amanda Sakuma
+###By Matt Dittes and Amanda Sakuma

-Description of project/user experience
+A site where Users can view information and rankings for each US state based on:
+  - Average Yearly Temperature
+  - Average Cost of Living
+  - Average Life Expectancy
+  - Marijuana Laws
+ Additionally, Notes section allows Users to add and/or delete comments associated with each state.

 Backend server:
   https://github.com/mdittes/phase-3-sinatra-react-project